Greg0109/BoardyServer/README.md

 ### A popup appeared that says the clipboard was accessed/asked me to allow to connect to nearby devices, What is that?
 In iOS 14 and newer verions of macOS, there were introduced some privacy features that could be triggered by Boardy.
 This features include warning about the clipboard being accessed and a warning about connecting to nearby devices.
 You must select allow for Boardy to work properly.
 Keep in mind that some apps could use same technology, so it might also not be Boardy.

 ### The server gets flagged as a Trojan/Virus, Is it safe?
+The server was deleted and I had to download it again.
 Windows Firewall/Antivirus.
 Since Boardy enables some form of local networking, and it hasn't been signed by any certificate (I will do it as soon as possible), it might be flagged as a virus or trojan and as such, deleted from your system without a warning (this is a security measure provided by the OS/Antivirus).
 In order to avoid this you must whitelist the server.

 The server is completely safe, the data never leaves your local network and it is not stored anywhere.